UK charity Invest in ME Research

 Invest in ME Research has been facilitating research collaboration between individuals and organisations and are funding major research in the UK.

-The charity's success in arranging eleven annual international biomedical research conferences and six international biomedical research colloquiums demonstrates its determination and commitment to find a cause or causes for this devastating disease.
+The charity's success in arranging fifteen annual international biomedical research conferences and ten international biomedical research colloquiums and initiating an international young/early career research betwork demonstrates its determination and commitment to find a cause or causes for this devastating disease.

 IiMER has European connections and originated and facilitated the formation of the European ME Research Group (EMERG) and and the European ME Clinicians Council (EMECC) and facilitates collaborative links to other researchers and institutes in Europe and Australia and USA.